GSA/open.usa.gov/pages/mailing-list.md

 permalink: /mailing-list/
 ---

 We host two open government listservs.
-One is open to the public and civil society for the purposes of collaboration and discussion as well as coordination of government & civil society gatherings.
+The purpose of the GSA OpenGov-CIV ListServ is for single-directional messages from GSA that keep the public informed on various open government-related announcements, activities, and opportunities to participate.
 The other is a government-only listserv and is primarily to disseminate government specific information on timelines and deadlines for the NAP and offer support as agencies work to achieve their commitments.

-* **Public**: Please subscribe if you are interested in collaboration with federal and civil society open government partners.
+* **Public**: Please subscribe if you are interested staying up to date on open government-related announcements, activities, and opportunities to participate.
 	* Email [opengov-civ-subscribe-request@listserv.gsa.gov](mailto:opengov-civ-subscribe-request@listserv.gsa.gov?subject=Join:OpenGov-Civ) to join.
 Include “Join: OpenGov-Civ” in the subject line.

 * **Government-only**: For those working on NAP commitments or involved in OpenGov initiatives for your agency.
 Join by emailing the OpenGov listserv.
+(Limited to people with .gov, / .mil and State, Local, and Tribal members)
 	* Email [opengov-subscribe-request@listserv.gsa.gov](mailto:opengov-subscribe-request@listserv.gsa.gov?subject=Join:OpenGov) to join.
 Include "Join: OpenGov" in the subject line.